-- is currently licensed to make dentures by the state in which he or she practices; and - is acting within the scope of his or her license.
+- is currently licensed to make dentures by the state in which they practice; and - is acting within the scope of their license.

-Dependent means your Insured Spouse and Dependent Children.
+Dependent means your insured Spouse and Dependent Children.
 Dependent does not include a person who is an Employee of your Employer unless you and your Spouse are each Employees of your Employer and you have or acquire a Dependent Child.

-Dependent Child (Dependent Children) means your insured child under age 26.
+Dependent Child (Dependent Children) means your child under age 26.